GeneralSofas & Chairs

 4. Choice of cover – fabric or leather

-It pays to think carefully about the fabric / cover you choose depending on how your sofa will be used i.e (family, children, pets).
-Loose Cover sofas are ideal for family life where the possibility of spillage is always there.
-Covers can be cleaned, and you also have the possibility to buy and additional set of covers which give you the flexibility, should you choose an alternative colour, to bring a new look to a room on an occasional basis.
+It pays to think carefully about the cover you choose depending on how your sofa will be used.
+Loose Cover sofas are ideal for family life as covers can be removed and cleaned.
+With loose covers, you have the option to buy an additional set of covers which give you the flexibility, should you choose an alternative colour, to bring a new look to a room on an occasional basis.

-As an alternative, we offer many fabric options which have been treated with the hi-technology Aqua-Clean coating which is completely invisible to the touch, eye or smell but allow you to wipe clean any stain.
+As an alternative to loose covers, we offer many fabric options which have been treated with the hi-technology Aqua-Clean coating which is completely invisible to the touch, eye or smell but allow you to wipe clean any stain.

 Velvets, or fabrics with a pile can crush over time, so if this is something that concerns you, it may be better to choose a robust chenille or flat woven fabric